BradleyChatha/jcli/README.md

 # JCLI even supports this weird syntax shorthand arguments sometimes use.
 $> ./mytool 60 -mreversed
 Program exited with status code 0

+# And here's the help text
+$> ./mytool --help
+Usage: DEFAULT <[mode|m]>

+Description:
+    The default command.

+Named Args:
+    --mode,-m                    - Which mode to use.
 ```

 ## Named Commands